USSBA/certify_design_system_gem/README.md

 # Certify Design System Gem
 Certify Design System Gem
 This gem supplies the Certify Design System Assets to either Jekyll or Rails applications.
+More info on Design System can be found at the [Design System Documentation Site](https://ussba.github.io/certify-design-system-documentation/components/questionnaire.html).

 ### Table of Contents